Should Animal Abuse Include touching?

 Not necessarily.

-It would do more justice to the animal if we wait until it initiates physical contact.
+It would do the animal more justice if we waited until it initiated physical contact.

 What do you think?
 Do you believe that touching animals should be considered animal abuse?
 Should humans touch animals at their whim?